Online Education Programs

 One of the biggest challenges with communicating online is getting your tone right.
-The online environment often does not have the benefits of facial expressions, pitch and rate of voice, or physical proximity to help clue others in on what we really mean when we share an idea.
-At times, students find that they intended to share an innocent idea only to have it taken the wrong way because of the words they used or the typographic choices they made.
-Writing in complete and clear sentences, actively affirming what others say before you disagree, thoughtfully using emoticons, and of course avoiding writing in ALL CAPS can help avoid some of the common tone mishaps online.
+The online environment often does not have the benefits of facial expressions, pitch and rate of voice, or physical proximity to help clue others in on what you really mean when you share an idea.
+At times, students find that they intend to share an innocent idea only to have it taken the wrong way because of the words they use or the typographic choices they make.
+Writing in complete and clear sentences, actively affirming what others say before you disagree, thoughtfully using emoticons, and not writing in ALL CAPS can help avoid some of the common tone mishaps online.

 Be sure to extend “intellectual charity” to your classmates, being respectful even when you strongly disagree.
-In fact, that respect can go a long way to opening up rich lines of communication that the online environment has such potential for!
+In fact, that respect can go a long way to opening up rich lines of communication that the online environment can offer!

-As you seek to keep your own online tone collegial, remember that some of your classmates (or even at times your professor by mistake) may make a misstep with tone.
+As you stay mindful of your online tone, remember that your classmates (or even your professor) may make a misstep with tone.
 When this happens, avoid a war-of-words by first giving them the benefit of the doubt.
 Assume that your classmates have your best interest and a sense of respect at heart, even when their messages sound cold, dismissive, or rude.
 Sometimes that is just the effect of typing instead of talking, and giving them the benefit of the doubt can avoid accidental arguments.

 If your classmate insists on being purposefully rude, avoid taking the bait.
 Instead, focus your energy on a good interaction with your other classmates and professor, getting as much education and experience out of the class as you can.
 If you ever feel threatened by a classmate, be sure to respectfully contact your professor or Clemson Online for resources to deal with the particular situation.